 The cards do charge a foreign transaction fee, though, so be aware of that if you travel overseas.

-With no annual fee, a 0% intro APR and a $200 welcome bonus offer, we see little reason not to apply for one of these cards.
+With no annual fee and generous welcome offers, we see little reason not to apply for one of these cards.
 If you are an existing Bank of America or Merrill customer who is eligible for the Preferred Rewards program, this is even more of a no-brainer.

 The card you choose will depend largely on how you like to earn rewards.
 If you spend a significant amount in one of the available choice categories, the Customized Cash card may be your best bet.
 On the other hand, if you don’t want to worry about categories or spending caps, the Unlimited Cash card provides higher base rewards on every purchase.